Enhancing deep neural networks with morphological information: Data

 \subsection{Comment filtering}

-While there exist comparable datasets across different languages for the NER and DP task, for the CF task, no such standard datasets exist.
-For that reason, in our experiments on CF, we used two languages with adequate datasets: English and Croatian.
+While comparable datasets exist across different languages for the NER and DP task, no such standard datasets exist for the CF task.
+For that reason, in our experiments on CF, we select languages for which adequate datasets exist, i.e. large, of sufficient quality, and reasonably balanced across classes.
+We provide a summary of the used datasets in Table \ref{tab:comment-filtering-datasets}.

-For English experiments, we use a subset of toxic comments from Wikipedia's talk page edits\footnote{https://www.kaggle.com/c/jigsaw-toxic-comment-classification-challenge/data}.
+For English experiments, we use a subset of toxic comments from Wikipedia's talk page edits used in Jigsaw's toxic comment classification challenge \citep{jigsaw-toxic-comments-annotation}.
 The comments are annotated with six possible labels: toxic, severe toxic, obscene language, threats, insults, and identity hate (making a total of six binary target variables).
-We extracted comments from three categories: toxic, severe toxic, threats, and identity hate; a total of $21,541$ instances.
-We randomly chose the same amount of comments that do not fall in any of the mentioned categories, obtaining the final dataset of $43,082$ instances.
+We extracted comments from four categories: toxic, severe toxic, threats, and identity hate, a total of $21,541$ instances.
+We randomly chose the same amount of comments that do not fall in any of the mentioned categories, obtaining the final dataset of $43,082$ instances, using $60\%$ randomly selected examples as the training, $20\%$ as the validation, and $20\%$ as the test set.